Helping local students and schools

 The Foundation runs an award scheme available to students attending its seven partner secondary schools in the county.

 It is an award for academic excellence for students going on to university who attend the Foundation’s seven partner schools.
 The award is available to students studying a range of academic subjects mainly drawn from the core subjects looked for by the Russell Group of universities.

 The Academic Excellence Award provides a sum of up to £1000 per student depending on grades achieved.
 Successful students are invited to re-apply each year during their time at university on successfully completing each academic year.

 In addition each of the Foundation’s partner schools are invited to put forward up to six students for the Foundation’s Discretionary Award.
 This is available to students who do not meet the Foundation’s academic criteria but whom the school believe merit an award

-The Foundation’s seven secondary partner schools are:
+The Foundation’s thirteen secondary partner schools are:

 Sharnbrook Upper School

 St Thomas More Catholic School

 Cardinal Newman Catholic School